r23/MyOOS/wordpress/wp-content/plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 1.2.48 =
+= 1.2.49 =
-* Fix: HTML tags stripped from cookie message
-* Fix: Link target not accepted in inline privacy link
+* New: Option to accept the notice with any page click